ChrisLan-cmd/RifleAssemblyAcademy/README.md

 python app.py
 ```

-4. Open your browser and navigate to `http://localhost:5000`

 ## Database

 The application uses SQLite to store user progress.
 The database file (`quiz.db`) will be created automatically when you first run the application.